ianrasmussen05/programming-languages-2021/assignment-2.md

         Assignment1 -- contains your work on Assignment 1
         Assignment2
             LambdaNat0 -- just a copy of my folder LambdaNat0
-            LambdaNat1 -- your work as specified below LambdaNat2 -- my solution to Part 1 (available from Oct 23)
+            LambdaNat1 -- your work as specified below for Part 1 LambdaNat2 -- my solution to Part 1 (available from Oct 23)
             LambdaNat3 -- your solution to Part 2